 Adding Content to Your Catalog or Shop

-If you already run an eCommerce website supported by the Magento platform, you have the opportunity to import all of those products.
+If you already run an eCommerce website supported by the Magenta platform, you have the opportunity to import all of those products.
 In the Manage Content area, click on the Import Catalog button.

 Click on the Integrate with my Magento Store option.
 Click OK on the next popup.